torbsd/torbsd.github.io/blog.md

+Title: The Tor BSD Diversity Project
+CSS: torbsd.css
+Author: gman
+Editors: attila
+Date: 2015-10-29
+X-Note: These lines at the top are multimarkdown metadata; leave them.

+{{header.md}}

-A Blog, or More Accurately, a Centralized Location for Announces and Notes
+## A Blog, or More Accurately, a Centralized Location for Announces and Notes ##

 20151029
 gman999